luk036/luk036.github.io/proglang/concepts.md

 ## Why not?

 -   Currently only g++ supports this feature.
--   Most tools do not support concept syntax.
+-   Most tools do not support Concepts syntax yet.

 ---